 The members of ABF

-ABF has, therefore, almost half of the existing co-operative homes “under its wings”.
+ABF has, therefore, at least half of the existing co-operative homes “under its wings”.
 We are proud of this achievement, and the fact that the number of memberships is growing.

 Town and countryside, young and old